Overview of Kaltura Live Recording to VOD

 Recording is performed both on the primary and backup data center (as long the encoder stream is to both data centers), but only the recording on the primary data center is published.
 Be certain that you stream to the primary endpoint, otherwise, your recording may be compromised.

 The maximal recording duration per recording entry is 24 hours.
-After 24 hours, a new recording entry will be created (both in create/append mode).

 Live clipping is not supported (The ability to create a clip out of a live stream while it is still live)